thom151/vizz/README.md

 **Vizz** is an interactive website that would transform stories into images.
 By uploading a story or a book, users will be generated images per chapter as they read.

 ## 🤔 Why Vizz?
-I love reading books.
+I have recently been reading a lot of science-fiction books.
 Reading books requires a lot of imagination.
 However, I often find it challenging to visualize intricate plots or alien worlds, especally reading science fiction books.
 Viz was created to bridge the gap between imaging and storytelling, offering readers a way to see the stories come to life.

 ---